JeremyLakey/TurningMachineApi/documentation/api.md

 404             Could not find user
 500             Internal server error

 # Start game

 POST base-url/play/start

+Used to trigger the start of the game

+Request body
+n               Int             Optional (used to set number of rules, defaults to 4)

+Response body
+(Just an array of rule id's on success) err             String          Only on error

+Result codes
+200             Successfully created game
+401             Bad token
+500             Internal server error

 # Making a guess

 POST base-url/play/guess

+Used to take a guess on a single rule.
+Uses token to identify user.
+Increases user's number of guesses by 1.

+Request body
+a               Int             Required (Must be between 1 to 5 inclusive) b               Int             Required (Must be between 1 to 5 inclusive) c               Int             Required (Must be between 1 to 5 inclusive) r               Int             Required (Must be between 0 to n - 1 inclusive, where n is the number of rules. r is the index for the rule's id in the array returned by the start game)

+Response body
+result          Boolean         Wether if the guess was verified correct.

+Result codes
+200             Valid guess format (Check result body to see if guess was correct) 400             Invalid guess (Could be invalid parameter or the game hasn't started) 401             Bad Token

 # Attempting to solve

 POST base-url/play/solve

+Used to submit a final answer.
+On correct, increases user's number of solves by 1.
+On incorrect, increases user's number of guesses by 10.

 # Getting leaderboard